GSmithApps/zero-to-quarto-site/README.md

 - Streamline their workflows
 - Render and publish their research in a website,
-- Use modern collaboration and version control systems such as Git

-We want these scientists and researchers to get the benefits of using code -- chief among which are:

-- Version control and working more smoothly with colleagues and the open source community
+- Use modern collaboration and version control systems such as Git to allow working more smoothly with colleagues and the open source community
-- Publishing a website to share findings
 - Using new packages and tools
-- Making things easier and more pleasant

 ---